-Pablo has conducted orchestras that include the Tunisian National Symphony, Navarra Symphony Orchestra, City Chamber Orchestra of Hong Kong, Malaga Philharmonic Orchestra, Orquestra Classica de Madeira (Portugal), National Youth Orchestra of Portugal, Malaga Symphony Orchestra, Savaria Symphony Orchestra, Grand Philharmonic Orchestra London, Navarra Chamber Opera and the Royal College of Music Student´s Film Orchestra (which he co-founded).
-Most recently Pablo assisted the Balearic Symphony Orchestra in a concert at the United Nations with Leo Nucci, and assisted an opera gala with The Hallé Orchestra.
-He has also worked with other acclaimed musicians such as Bernard Haitink, Vladimir Jurowski, Cecilia Bartoli, Juan Diego Flórez, John Williams and Randy Newman.
+Pablo has conducted orchestras that include the Tunisian National Symphony, Balearic Symphony Orchestra, Navarra Symphony Orchestra, City Chamber Orchestra of Hong Kong, Malaga Philharmonic Orchestra, Orquestra Classica de Madeira (Portugal), National Youth Orchestra of Portugal, Malaga Symphony Orchestra, Savaria Symphony Orchestra, Grand Philharmonic Orchestra London, Navarra Chamber Opera and the Royal College of Music Student´s Film Orchestra (which he co-founded).
+In 2019 Pablo assisted Maestro Gianluca Marciano in an opera gala with The Hallé Orchestra.
+He has also worked with other acclaimed musicians such as Bernard Haitink, Leo Nucci, Jorma Panula, Leoanrd Slatkin, Vladimir Jurowski, Cecilia Bartoli, Juan Diego Flórez, John Williams and Randy Newman.
 2019 saw Urbina´s debut at the Queen Elizabeth Hall of London.
-Upcoming engagements include re-invitations with Orquestra Classica de Madeira, Navarra Symphony Orchestra and National Youth Orchestra of Portugal.
+Upcoming engagements include a new opera production with Chamber Opera of Navarra and Navarra Symphony Orchestra for 2020.

 In 2016 he gave the premiere in Spanish of Karl Jenkins opera Eloise with Chamber Opera of Navarra, and has worked in productions of Don Giovanni and La Traviatta with Baluarte Foundation and Navarra Symphony Orchestra..
 He has studied the music of composer Michael Kamen, extensively, and serves as adviser for the preservation and revitalisation of his music worldwide.
 Pablo is also a strong advocate for music education and outreach, and the promotion of Spanish repertoire.